-The primary aim of these amendments is to aid workers in consolidating their Superannuation, avoiding excessive fees, and understanding how their super fund performs against others in the industry.
+The primary aim of these amendments is to aid workers in consolidating their Superannuation, avoiding excessive fees, and understanding how their super fund performs against others in the Australian industry.
 These reforms are designed to help workers secure a more stable retirement through better management of superannuation, however, they do have the potential to impact employers and their ability to remain compliant when hiring and handling new employees superannuation preferences.
 Increasing the welfare of those who work is an essential part of managing and employing staff, and staying on top of changing legislation and ensuring staff are paid properly is always top of mind.

 The key change Employers need to know about: fund stapling

-The bill has now passed through parliament, and from November 1st 2021 employees will keep their existing superannuation fund when transitioning between jobs.
+The bill has now passed through parliament, and from November 1st 2021 Australian employees will keep their existing superannuation fund when transitioning between jobs.
 Employers will need to pay super into the employees existing super fund unless the employee intentionally selects an alternative fund.
 The retainment of a sole primary super fund between jobs is referred to as “stapling”.

 Employers will need to get information about a new employee’s stapled superannuation fund from the Australian Tax Office (ATO).
 An employer must determine whether or not an employee has an existing stapled fund, and if so, must pay to that fund prior to paying to a default fund.

 Australian employers or their agents will need to contact the ATO and act in accordance with the ATO’s notification.
 Accordingly, the ATO is required to make rules for identifying and selecting a person’s stapled fund, create and administer a digital platform to receive and respond to requests from employers about whether a stapled fund for their employee exists, and provide employers with this information.